allegheny-college-cmpsc-201-spring-2024/lox/README.md

-# The Lox Programming Language: Statements
+# The Lox Programming Language: Iteration and Flow Control

-This branch mirrors content from chapter `8` of _Crafting Interpreters_.
-Finally, we'll be able to fully parse statements.
-Here, we're looking to retread some of the ideas we covered in previous chapters while considering expression grammar.
-Having moved from scanning (lexing) to parsing, the last step in our journey toward code that executes in a recognizable way is _interpreting statements_.
+This branch mirrors content from chapter `9` of _Crafting Interpreters_.
+Our work on implementing statements and declarations in last week's lab goes a step further as we explore how iteration and other control of flow operations occur in `Lox`.
+Here, we mean `if`, `for`, and `while` statements.
+These structures embed logical statements such as those arbitrated by `and` and `or` operators.

-> Note: `mvn exec:java` does something different this week than it has in the past.
-Take a look at
+Our challenges explore integrating previous functionality (`ternary` statements`, comma-separated declarations) into the new grammar and how to incorporate new functionality such as `break` and `continue`, which also affect the flow control of a program.
+To complete this work, you've been given a novel program writtein the `Lox` language, located in [`interpreter/test/resources/test.lox`](interpreter/test/resources/test.lox).
-> [Challenge 1](#challenge-1) below for more information.
+You will need to remove comments marked by `TODO`s in order to expose some of the functionality to write your solutions.

 This exercise will use the `Lox` programming language.
 For a primer on the language's general syntax and usage, refer to  [Crafting Interpreters, Chapter 3](https://www.craftinginterpreters.com/the-lox-language.html).